MikeBidinger/Python_Functions/README.md

 [^1]: This function uses the module "[xmltodict](https://pypi.org/project/xmltodict/)".
 This module is not build-in with Python.
 [^2]: A matrix is a list of lists (2D-array).
-[^3]: This function uses the module "[pyautogui](https://pyautogui.readthedocs.io/)".
+[^3]: This function/script uses the module "[pyautogui](https://pyautogui.readthedocs.io/)".
 This module is not build-in with Python.